daniel-sunyou-li/TTTT_TMVA_DNN/README.md

     git clone https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN.git
     cd ./TTTT_TMVA_DNN/
     mkdir dataset
+    pip install --user scikit-optimize # this should be stored in .local/lib/python2.7/site-packages

 Some of the scripts have the line `os.system('bash')` which is required for setting up the environment but requires `exit` in the command line after running the script to view the outputs.

+Also, make sure that the `keras` config has `"backend": "tensorflow"` which can be found by:

+      cd ~/.keras/
+      vim keras.json # or use whatever text editing tool you prefer

 ### Datasets ###
 We are using 2017 Step 2 LJMET samples that are stored in: `/mnt/hadoop/store/group/bruxljm/FWLJMET102X_1lep2017_Oct2019_4t_12122019_step2/nominal/`
 * The directory is also listed in `varsList.py` as `inputDir`